Beliavsky/Fortran-code-on-GitHub/README.md

 [regridpack](https://github.com/jacobwilliams/regridpack): routines for interpolating values between one-, two-, three-, and four-dimensional arrays defined on uniform or nonuniform orthogonal grids, from Jacob Williams

+[SHEPPACK](https://github.com/vtopt/sheppack): modified Shepard algorithm for interpolation of scattered multivariate data, by William Thacker and Layne Watson.
+It is [Algorithm 905](https://dl.acm.org/doi/10.1145/1824801.1824812) of ACM Transactions on Mathematical Software.

 [sosie](https://github.com/brodeau/sosie): SOSIE is Only a Surface Interpolation Environment, by brodeau

 [sprint](https://github.com/dongli/sprint): Spherical Remapping and Interpolation library, from dongli